 Photo: ©iSAW Company at Unsplash

-Beyond digitization: How DAM helps Museums streamline operations
+Beyond digitization: How DAM helps Museums manage their collections

 Today, digitization is becoming a priority for Galleries, Libraries, Archives, and Museums (GLAMs) to protect their collection and improve accessibility.
 Not just artworks and collections, GLAMs need to store and manage a wide range of digital assets such as images and videos from events and activities, marketing materials, and documents to share with various stakeholders internally and externally.

 While a Collection Management System typically affords curators many features to manage digital collections, it is not often geared toward facilitating interdepartmental collaboration and building workflows.
-A Digital Asset Management (DAM) solution allows you to store and manage all kinds of digital assets required for museum operations, and furthermore streamline processes by automating repetitive tasks.
+A Digital Asset Management (DAM) solution allows you to store, categorize, archive, and manage all kinds of digital assets required for museum operations, and furthermore streamline processes by automating repetitive tasks.

-Here are 7 key features of how a DAM solution can help GLAMs speed up day-to-day operations and boost productivity.
+Here are 7 key features of a DAM solution to help GLAMs speed up day-to-day operations, boost productivity, and manage their valuable collections:

 1. Automatically enriching assets with metadata